RVRX/blog/posts/unraid.md

 As for lessons learned:

 * Yes, it might be too expensive to back everything up.
-Doesn't mean its too expensive to back anything up.
+Doesn't mean it is too expensive to back anything up.
 * SATA Power doesn't make much sense on the PSU side, so don't mix cables
-* Unraid lies in a weird in-between of not requiring much technical skills, until you want to step even the slightest out of bounds and it becomes a contrived mess.
+* Unraid lies in a weird in-between of not requiring much technical skills, until you want to step even the slightest out of bounds, and it becomes a contrived mess.
 Maybe consider TrueNAS for the servers that lean more Homelab than NAS.